-In order to receive an MBA degree from Frostburg State University, you must ordinarily meet the graduation requirements of the catalog in effect when you first enrolled.
+In order to receive an MBA degree from Frostburg State University, you must meet the graduation requirements of the catalog in effect when you first enrolled.
+As a result of major modifications to the MBA program it may be beneficial to substitute the requirements listed in the 2008-2010 Graduate Catalog for those which appear in your entry year.
+In order to substitute a new set of graduation requirements, you must apply in writing to the Director of Graduate Services.
+Once this election is made, it is irrevocable.
 Should 18 months elapse since you registered for a course, you must apply for readmission.
 You must meet the graduation requirements of the catalog in affect at the time of your readmission.

-Mr. Ron Ross MBA Graduate Program Coordinator 240/675-4990 rross@frostburg.edu
+Mr. Ron Ross MBA Graduate Program Coordinator 240.675.4990 rross@frostburg.edu